wayne923/leetpython/docs/The-1hr-Guide-To-Python/02_Python Data Types/06_String.md

 Both methods are highly versatile and have their pros and cons.
 * f-strings, while less versatile than .format(), creates more readable code, making it a popular choice for simple formatting tasks.
-* .format(), while less readable and requiring more code, is much more versatile- allowing for complex value formatting and more resuable code-making it ideal for creating data tables or applying the same format repeatedly to different data.
+* .format(), while less readable and requiring more code, is much more versatile- allowing for complex value formatting and more reusable  code-making it ideal for creating data tables or applying the same format repeatedly to different data.

 Which one you end up using will ultimately be about your preferences!